wojtekidd/6mlndiy/content/cli-tools-for-noob-non-devs.md

 ### howdoi

 I use this one less, but it’s sometimes very helpful on CLI-only systems where you can’t use a GUI web browser (remember that there are text-mode web browsers like [Lynx](https://lynx.browser.org/) that  work perfectly fine 👌🏻).
-[Howdoi](https://github.com/gleitz/howdoi) provides short programming-related snippets when you’re lost or you’re just looking for a quick answer on how to do something.
+[Howdoi](https://github.com/gleitz/howdoi) provides short programming-related snippets when you’re lost or you’re just looking for a quick hack.

 ### fkill